florentpoujol/Daneel/docs/files/home.md

     -- create instances of objects without writing the New() function Vector3( 0, 1, 2 ) -- same as Vector3:New( 0, 1, 2 )
-    GameObject( "MyObject" ) -- same as GameObject.New( name ) or CS.CreateGameObject( name )

-    -- create component, set variables or call setters in mass on game objects and components : gameObject:Set( {
+    -- create component, set properties or call setters in mass on game objects and components : gameObject:Set( {
         parent = "my parent name",